All About Selling Canva Templates as a Side Hustle

 Etsy

-Etsy is one of the most popular places to sell Canva templates because buyers are already searching there for digital downloads, planners, business templates, and graphics all the time.
-The built-in traffic is a real advantage for beginners, but competition is high and you will need to learn Etsy SEO so that you can stand out.
+Etsy is one of the most popular places to sell Canva templates because buyers are already searching there for digital downloads, planners, business templates, and graphics.
+The built-in traffic is a real advantage for beginners, though competition is high and you will need to learn Etsy SEO so that you can stand out.

 Your Own Shopify Store